AceReality/Need-Debugger/README.md

 # Find the bug causing output to be errors instead of expected help returned
+this is not as up to date as my post on shopify forums.
+I'll get back to this after I complete some more necessary Partner Academy training
 I Need to learn how to use shopify_api.py requesting assistance from @federiva @mllemango and more.
 I'm new here.
 Hello World.

 I am thinking I should be able to run "python shopify_api.py help" without auth or session is this correct?